 Dosimeter

-Driving Point Impedance Definition IEC 801-25-17, quotient of a dynamic field quantity at one point in a system by the resulting kinematic field quantity at the same point.
+Driving Point Impedance Definition (IEC 801-25-17) quotient of a dynamic field quantity at one point in a system by the resulting kinematic field quantity at the same point.

-See also acoustic impedance and related topics
+See also acoustic impedance and related terms

 Dyne the force that will accelerate a 1 gram mass at the rate of 1 cm/s.